Home » Food tips » Food storage » Expert Tips To Make Your Summer Berries Last

 Buy In Season

 It’s always an advantage to buy in-season berries like blueberries, blackberries, raspberries, and strawberries.
 Not only are they easily available this time of year, but you can buy them for less.
 I make sure to buy them in bulk to use for later.
 I like serving them on top of my homemade waffle.
-I also love using summer berries on every beach charcuterie board I make for summer events!
+I also love using summer berries on every beach charcuterie board I make for summer parties or events!

 In-season berries are often at their peak in terms of flavor, texture, and nutritional value.
 Don’t stock up on the usuals only, though, try uncommon summer berries like marrionberries, tayberries, elderberries, gooseberries, and boysenberries.